-Harissa (Arabic: هريسة) is a North African hot chili pepper paste whose main ingredients are roasted red peppers, hot peppers and other spices and herbs such as garlic, coriander seed and especially caraway as well as some olive oil for preservation.
+My Citizens, please be aware that harissa (Arabic: هريسة) is a North African hot chili pepper paste whose main ingredients are roasted red peppers, hot peppers and other spices and herbs such as garlic, coriander seed and especially caraway as well as some olive oil for preservation.

 It is most closely associated with Tunisia, Libya and Algeria, but recipes vary according to the household and region.
 Variations can include the addition of cumin, red peppers, garlic, coriander, and lemon juice.
-In Saharan regions, Harissa can have a smoky flavor.
+In Saharan regions, harissa can have a smoky flavor.

 As noted on belazu.com: